 Figure 5: Time series of landings in tonnes (grey bars), and effort (solid black line with points).
 Data for 2019 is incomplete (blue bar, triangle).
 Note: Different scales used on both x and y-axis.
 Top row: left- LFA 31A, right – LFA 31B.
 Bottom row: left –LFA 32.
 Note: Different scales used on y-axis.

-The 2019 landings for LFAs 27-32 are preliminary as there remains outstanding logbooks, and 2019 landings in LFA 27 do not include information from the Gulf.
+The 2019 landings for LFAs 27-32 are preliminary **As of what date?**as there remains outstanding logbooks, and 2019 landings in LFA 27 do not include information from the Gulf.
 Landings in LFA 27 are on track with recent years, with 2018 being an all-time high for the area.
 In LFA 28, even with incomplete data the landings for 2019 already exceed recent years.
 Landings in LFA 29 and 30 remain comparable to previous years with 2018 being an all-time high for both areas (Figure 4).
 Landings in LFA 31A and 31B show all-time high in time series and LFA 32 are comparable to most recent years (Figure 5).
+Add summary about effort trend.

-Recruitment Trap Catch Rates
+Recruitment Trap Legal and Sub-legal Catch Rates

 The recruitment trap survey provides the best available information on the abundance of sub-legal size lobsters.
 It is also the only abundance data for LFAs 27-32 that is collected in a standardized manner.
 In this update, recruitment trap catch rates will not be included because 2019 data was not yet available at the time of update.
 The most recent calculation of recruitment trap catch rates can be found in the Assessment of Lobster in LFA 27-32 (DFO 2020).
+Add summary of recent trends in RT.

 Bycatch

-Bycatch estimates are calculated using effort from logbook data for all LFAs except LFA 27.
+Bycatch is monitored by fishing associations with a goal of 1% coverage throughout LFAs.
+Bycatch estimates are calculated using effort from logbook data for all LFAs except LFA 27, bycatch has not be monitored in recent years in LFA 28.
+Bycatch estimates are calculated using…..
+(REFERENCE FRAMEWORK).
 To estimate bycatch in LFA 27, effort was estimated from the combined Gulf Logbooks and Maritimes logbooks using the median CPUE and landings from the Gulf logs and logbook effort from the Maritimes Region.
 2019 Gulf Landings in LFA 27 are calculated by adding estimated slip landings based on previous years to the logbook landings.
 2019 Bycatch estimates for LFAs 27-32 are preliminary due to log records being incomplete with no bycatch estimate for LFA 29, 30 and 32 due to low sampling numbers or no data available.

 Figure 6: Bycatch Estimates for LFA 27